opatiny/octanis-internship-workbook/docs/electronics/theory/theory.md

 ### Multimeter (BM235)

 - on resistance analysis mode, click on Select to switch from one mode to the other
-- mode 1: bips when direct electric connection (null resistance)
+- mode 1: beeps when direct electric connection (null resistance)
 - mode 2: indicates resistance